Return to Index page

 • Email: me@Hourences.com

-• (add me if you like) - My LinkedIn Groups: Unreal Engine Developers and Level Design
+• (feel free to add me) - My LinkedIn Groups: Unreal Engine Developers and Level Design

-• January 2010 - Today: Creative Director/Project Lead - Onsite - Teotl Studios - The Ball - Unreal Engine 3
+• January 2010 - Today: Creative Director/Project Lead - On-site - Teotl Studios - The Ball and Unmechanical - PC/Android and PC/iOS - Puzzle Action FPS and puzzle 2.5D - Unreal Engine 3

-• Details: As a Senior Level Artist at Khaeon in The Hague, The Netherlands, I had a lot of responsibilities, often taking over a large number of tasks of the lead or temporarily replacing him.
+• Details: As a Senior Level Artist at Khaeon in The Hague, The Netherlands, I had a lot of responsibilities, and I often took over a large number of tasks of my lead or temporarily replaced him.

-Regular Level Design work: I designed floorplans, modeled large parts of landscape geometry (3DSMax), created and modified textures, placed thousands of lights/trees/rocks/anything else and made a large number of materials and effects.
+Regular Level Design work: I designed floorplans, modeled large parts of the landscapes (3DSMax), created and modified textures, placed thousands of lights/trees/rocks/anything else, and made a large number of materials and effects.

 Special Level Design work: I created and designed all skyboxes of the game, nearly all day/night cycles, all other atmosphere settings, and all other technical challenging tasks.